South Pakistan Tour

 In addition, tour the ancient site at Kot Diji, the forerunner of the Indus Civilization.

-Furthermore, we include stop at Harappa.
+Furthermore, we include a visit to Harappa.

 This important archaeological site was once the center of the core region of Indus Valley civilization.
 The Harappan architecture and civilization was one of the most developed in the Bronze Age.